bradleyayers/django-celery-transactions/README.md

         $ pip install django-celery-transactions

-2. Add `PostCommitTaskMiddleware` to `MIDDLEWARE_CLASSES` in `settings.py`
-   (it must appear before Django's transaction middleware):

-        MIDDLEWARE_CLASSES = (
-            # ...
-            "djcelery_transactions.PostCommitTaskMiddleware",
-            "django.middleware.transaction.TransactionMiddleware",
-            # ...
-        )

-3. Use the patched decorator to create your tasks:
+2. Use the patched decorator to create your tasks:

         from djcelery_transaction import task